Last month, a TD economist released a paper titled “Heat Check: Comparing Canada and US Housing Markets”.

 While FOMO cannot be pinned down as a number, it’s real factor playing a role in the market.

-“Just the fact that the confidence in Canadian housing that developed continues to rise, prices will continue to rise, all of these factors would suggest that there’s a fear of missing out aspect being played out in Canadian real estate right now,
+“Just the fact that the confidence in Canadian housing that developed continues to rise, prices will continue to rise, all of these factors would suggest that there’s a fear of missing out aspect being played out in Canadian real estate right now," he said.

 Thanabalasingam suggested that FOMO could have become more manifest at the start of the COVID-19 pandemic.